Title Loan Laws And Disclosures For Each State

 Oklahoma

 A title loan lender has to be licensed by the state of Oklahoma to offer small loans.
-A licensee can only charge and collect an interest rate of not more than 17% per month.
-There are also limits on how much money a licensee can have outstanding per customer.
+A licensee can only charge and collect an interest rate of not more than 17% monthly.
+There are limits on how much money a licensee can have outstanding per customer.

 Oregon

 A lender must be licensed in Oregon and can’t charge more than 36% annual interest.
-The origination fee can be up to 10% of the loan amount, with a maximum of $30.
+The origination fee can be up to 10% of the loan amount, with a maximum of $30 upfront.
 A loan can only be offered for 31 days and can be renewed more than twice.
 The loan must be for at least 31 days and can’t exceed 60 days.
-If the terms are more than 60 days, it becomes an installment loan.
+If the terms are more than 60 days, it becomes an installment loan and can not be secured by a vehicle.

 Pennsylvania

-Title loans are illegal in Pennsylvania because they violate the Loan Interest and Protection Law and other laws.
+Title loans are illegal in Pennsylvania because they violate the Loan Interest and Protection Law.

 Rhode Island